-This blog post is the sixth of a seven-part series highlighting the achievements of the 2021 ACCC Innovator Award Winners before their in-depth sessions at the ACCC 38th National Oncology Conference.
-You can learn more about the innovations being recognized this year and the people who pioneered them by joining us live in Austin, Texas, October 20-22, 2021.
+This blog post is the sixth of a seven-part series highlighting the achievements of the 2021 ACCC Innovator Award Winners before their in-depth sessions at the ACCC 38th [Virtual] National Oncology Conference.
+You can learn more about the innovations being recognized this year and the people who pioneered them by joining us live on November 9-10, 2021.

 Greensboro, N.C., is a historic city known for igniting the sit-in movement of the 1960s, which included the infamous confrontation at a lunch counter in Woolworth that attracted national attention in 1960.
 Although these and other protests marked important milestones in the American civil rights movement, the city of Greensboro continues to face historically driven division and segregation along racial lines—including within the healthcare arena.
 Specifically, current residents in two ZIP codes (27405 and 27406) that were once in heavily segregated areas of the city continue to be more likely to suffer from adverse health outcomes due to chronic disease, with some Greensboro residents living approximately 18 years fewer than residents located in non-historically segregated areas.

 While the Moses H. Cone Memorial Hospital in Greensboro played its own role in desegregating healthcare services in the 1960s, the Cone Health Cancer Center continues today to fight for health equity by addressing the barriers to care that unequally affect lower-resourced communities in the rural and urban setting.
 To that end, the cancer center has built a transportation program that provides free roundtrip rides to all patients from their homes to their medical appointments.